Author: Michael Wong

 QHY5III678M Test

 The QHY5III678M performs exceptionally well in terms of signal-to-noise ratio in the visible spectrum, definitely surpassing the QHY5III290M and QHY5III462C.
 The initial impression of using it with an IR685 filter is also very good.
-I will not try it with a methane filter until the Jupiter rise higher.
-Its frame rate is not as high as the QHY5III290M or QHY5III462C, and is similar to other QHY cameras with a Type-C interface.
+I will not try it with a methane filter until Jupiter rises higher.
+Its frame rate is not as high as the QHY5III290M or QHY5III462C and is similar to other QHY cameras with a Type-C interface.
 It can reach approximately 100 FPS on my 6th generation i7 laptop with a 700 x 700 ROI.
 The overall impression of the QHY5III678M is no less than, or even better than, the QHY5III200M.
 Combined with the advantage of not requiring a Barlow lens when using an SCT, it is undoubtedly a winner.
 It will become my primary monochrome camera.

 QHY5III715C Test